Ractiurd/acqhunt/README.md

 AcqHunt performs the following steps to gather acquisitions:

-1. User Input: You provide the email address (-e) for which you want to gather acquisitions.
+1. User Input: You provide the address (-d) for which you want to gather acquisitions.
+It collect the email by itself and bring out you the result

-2. Website Selection: AcqHunt allows you to select the sources of acquisitions using the -v and -i flags.
-If none of these flags are provided, it defaults to using both sources.
+2. Website Selection: AcqHunt allows you to select the sources of acquisitions using the -v and -i and -c flags.
+If none of these flags are provided, it defaults to using three sources.

+3. crt.sh Acquisition (Optional): If the -c flag is set, AcqHunt queries crt.sh to find acquisitions related to the provided domain certificate org name

-3. ViewDNS Acquisition (Optional): If the -v flag is set, AcqHunt queries viewdns.info to find acquisitions related to the provided email address.
+4. ViewDNS Acquisition (Optional): If the -v flag is set, AcqHunt queries viewdns.info to find acquisitions related to the provided email address.

-4. Website Informer Acquisition (Optional): If the -i flag is set, AcqHunt queries website.informer.com to find acquisitions related to the provided email address.
+5. Website Informer Acquisition (Optional): If the -i flag is set, AcqHunt queries website.informer.com to find acquisitions related to the provided email address.

-5. Output: The extracted domain names are displayed in the console, which you can further analyze for potential bugs or vulnerabilities in bug bounty programs..
+6. Output: The extracted domain names are displayed in the console, which you can further analyze for potential bugs or vulnerabilities in bug bounty programs..

 # Disclaimer: